Etharkkum Thunindhavan (soundtrack)

-Etharkkum Thunindhavan is the soundtrack album composed by D. Imman for the upcoming Tamil-language action thriller film of the same name directed by Pandiraj and produced by Sun Pictures, starring Suriya and Priyanka Arul Mohan.
+Etharkkum Thunindhavan is the soundtrack album composed by D. Imman for the Tamil-language action thriller film of the same name directed by Pandiraj and produced by Sun Pictures, starring Suriya and Priyanka Arul Mohan.
 The soundtrack has ten tunes; four songs featuring lyrics written by Yugabharathi, Sivakarthikeyan and Vignesh Shivan and the remainder of the album featured instrumental tracks used in the background score.
 It was released on 31 January 2022.

 Development

 The music of the film is composed by D. Imman in his third collaboration with Pandiraj, following Kadaikutty Singam (2018) and Namma Veettu Pillai (2019).
 Imman was initially roped in for the untitled film with Suriya, which was directed by Siva, and also for Aruvaa, which was directed by Hari.
 As the projects did not materialise, this film marked the first collaboration with the actor.
 Yugabharathi and Vignesh Shivan were initially hired for writing the song lyrics.
 In November 2021, actor Sivakarthikeyan was also announced to pen lyrics for one of the songs in the film.

 The composer had worked with an ensemble musical team of 100 musicians to work on the film's soundtrack and background music.
 In early-December, reports surfaced that G. V. Prakash Kumar will record the introductory track for the film, and Anirudh Ravichander was also roped in to croon for one of the tracks in the album, which consisting of a different genre.
 Later, the team had officially announced that both the composers had recorded the vocals for the track titled "Vaada Thambi" which was written by Vignesh Shivan.
 Carnatic musician Brinda Manickavasakan made her debut as a playback singer in feature film, with the track "Ullam Urugudhaiya".